GDL-Collaborators/incarnadine/README.md

 In the case of community votes the reactions will be tallied as total :+1:s minus :-1:s.
 The project lead will cast only tie breaking votes.

-At the end of the allotted time the project will enter a "maintenance mode" where contributes will continue to be accepted but a new project will be started so that fresh concepts can be introduced.
+At the end of the allotted time the project will enter a "maintenance mode" where contributions will continue to be accepted but a new project will be started so that fresh concepts can be introduced.

 ![](http://s.mmgo.io/t/Br4A)